IP Tech Knowledgy

 Constant Vigilance Needed to Keep Trade Secrets

-Trade secrets can offer broad and long-lasting protection of the core aspects of what makes one business more successful than competitors.
-The problem is, trade secrets require vigilant care keeping that advantage.
-The owner of a trade secret must make efforts that are reasonable under the circumstances to maintain its secrecy.
-Different industries and different types of information might require their own nuances to keep information secret, although more protection and safe-guards are always better.
-Recent court decisions guide what will help maintain information as a trade secret: impose a confidentiality policy and restrict access to electronic documents; require all employees to sign confidentiality agreements, install monitoring software on every computer to track employees’ actions, and specifically protect the software by giving only a few employees access; instruct employees how to keep information safe, and store records on encrypted servers to which few employees have access.
-Sometime putting information in a safe is reasonable, as making secure certain areas of a facility where the secret process operates.
+Trade secrets can offer broad and long-lasting protection of the core aspects of what makes one business more successful than its competitors.
+The problem is trade secrets require vigilant care to keep that advantage.
+The owner of a trade secret must make reasonable efforts under the circumstances to maintain its secrecy.
+Different industries and different types of information might require their own nuances to keep information secret although more protection and safeguards are always better.
+Recent court decisions guide how to maintain information as a trade secret: impose a confidentiality policy and restrict access to electronic documents; require all employees to sign confidentiality agreements; install monitoring software on every computer to track employees’ actions and protect the software by giving only a few employees access; instruct employees how to keep information safe; and store records on encrypted servers to which few employees have access.
+Sometimes putting information in a safe is reasonable for securing certain areas of a facility where the secret process operates.
 Constant Vigilance!

 Ned T. Himmelrich